-The EPA requests conducting a short term test first.
-This test is for 3-7 days and allows for quick results that offer a "snapshot" of radon concentrations.
-The cost covers the test, shipping to the lab, and lab analysis.Testing your home for radon levels is simple.
+The EPA recommends conducting a short term test first.
+This 3-7 day test allows for quick results that offer a "snapshot" of radon concentrations.
+The cost covers the test, shipping to the lab, and lab analysis.Testing your home for radon is simple.

-- Testing ranges from a few days to a year.
+- Testing ranges from a few days (short-term) to a year (long-term).
 Long-term tests are more accurate in predicting the year-round levels in a home.

 - If a test indicates an elevated radon level, always test twice before taking action.